scalar-labs/docs-scalardb/docs/3.9/scalardb-sql/spring-data-guide.md

 The above primitive APIs are powerful and make it possible to explicitly control 2PC transaction operations in flexible and fine-grained ways.
 On the other hand, users need to consider which APIs to call in a proper order when using the APIs.
 Especially coordinator side operations for local state and remote service calls would be easily complicated.

+`ScalarDbTwoPcRepository` also provides some user-friendly APIs called high-level APIs to cover common use cases.
+With these APIs, you can develop your microservice applications more easily and securely.

-`ScalarDbTwoPcRepository` also provides `executeTwoPcTransaction` API for coordinator side that implicitly executes 2PC related operations in the following order.
+For the development of coordinator service in a microservice, `ScalarDbTwoPcRepository` provides `executeTwoPcTransaction` API that implicitly executes 2PC related operations in the following order.
+By using the API, you don’t need to think about how and when to execute transactional operations.

 - Start a local transaction with a global transaction ID
 - Execution phase: Local and remote CRUD operations (*)